Wishfart: Broadcast

-Wishfart premiered on CITV in the United Kingdom on September 5, 2017.
-It premiered on Discovery Italia (K2, in Italian) on November 6, 2017, on Cartoon Network Africa on January 1, 2018, and on RTBF (Belgium, in French) on February 10, 2018.
-It premiered on Teletoon on June 2, 2018, and on Télétoon (français) on May 27, 2018.
-It premiered on Cartoon Network UK on June 8, 2018.
-It premiered on Russia's Telekanal 2X2 on August 27, 2018.
-It started airing in Poland on TeleTOON+ on August 16, 2019, replacing Trollhunters.
+Wishfart debuted on CITV in the United Kingdom on 5 September 2017.
+The show also debuted on Discovery Italia (K2, in Italian) on 6 November 2017, on Cartoon Network Africa on 1 January 2018, and on RTBF (Belgium, in French) on 10 February 2018.
+Then the show finally made its official premiere on Teletoon on 9 June 2018, right after its Canadian-French premiere Télétoon (français) on 27 May 2018.
+The show then made its second UK appearance on Cartoon Network UK on 8 June 2018.
+It premiered on Russia's Telekanal 2X2 on 27 August 2018.
+It started airing in Poland on TeleTOON+ on 16 August 2019, replacing Trollhunters.
 In Norway it is broadcast on NRK Super.
 It was expected to debut in France on Canal+ (in French), on Niki Kids in Ukraine, and on Australia's ABC in 2019.
-In the United States, it was released on Kidoodle.TV on December 9, 2021.
+The show aired on RTP2 in Portugal on August 9, 2021.
+In the United States, it was released on Kidoodle.TV on 9 December 2021, but got removed sometime between late 2023 to early 2024.

+In September 2024, Wishfart, along with new additional making of content, was released on the innovative online streaming platform Gala Film.

 Reception

 The series received five nominations at the 2019 Canadian Screen Awards in the categories of Best Direction (Animation), Best Sound (Animation), and Best Writing (Animation), with three of those nominations being in the last category.
 It was also nominated for an Award of Excellence for Best Program (Animation – Ages 9+) from the Youth Media Alliance in 2019, and won the Writers Guild of Canada's Screenwriting Award in the Children's category that same year.

+Chris Robinson of Cartoon Brew gave the series a positive review, describing it as "a beautifully conceived, designed, and written work subtly loaded with positive messages about diversity, the chaos of youth, materialism, identity, and self-control/reliance" and remarking how the show stood in contrast with the "loud and boorish" nature of most animated TV shows.